Visit our Colorado State Extension office for more news, tools and resources.

 • Must attend a two-hour virtual training session or watch a recorded training session.

-• Live trainings will be held in May 2024.
+• Live trainings will be held each May.

 • Must be willing to submit data at a minimum of twice a month from June through August.